 Do Baby Bearded Dragons Need Heat At Night?

 The required ambient temperature of baby bearded dragons is slightly higher than an adult bearded dragon.
-They need the following heating requirements:
+They have the following heating requirements:

 - Basking spot: 95-110 °F